Guide to uploading your short film online

 Here is a list of sites that work best for short films:

 - Vimeo gets high levels of traffic, provides a higher quality of video and has opportunities for your film to be featured on Staff Picks, or Staff Picks Premieres (if your film has played at an Oscar-qualifying festival like Show Me Shorts in the last 2 years, email email@example.com to ask them to consider your film).
+Note that if your short film is featured on Vimeo Staff Picks it must be available to be viewed worldwide, there is no option to geo-block territories.

 - YouTube has the most viewers, but is less targeted to the film community.
 If your film has wide general appeal though, like comedy, this could work well for you.

 - Short of the Week is another great organization that helps to push out short films they like through a variety of online and social media channels.
 You need to send them a private Vimeo or YouTube link to watch your film online (password protected or unpublished) for them to consider your film, and they charge a small fee.
+With Short of the Week you are allowed to geo-block territories.
+This is useful if you have sold the online rights in some places, but still want to take advantage of the high reach you can gain from having your film on this outlet.

 - NZ on Screen showcases local New Zealand content and has a large database of historical and contemporary films.
 They will host your video for no charge, and have a reasonable following.